About the blog

 All of the layout elements are copyright Alex Wellerstein, 2011-2012, except for the stamps, which are released on Flickr under a CC-BY license (just credit “Alex Wellerstein” and link back to the blog and you can use them).
 If you have any desire to use any of the content or imagery in any way, please just get in touch with me.
 I’m a pretty reasonable guy when it comes to reuse of my materials; I don’t release them into the Creative Commons as a rule because I don’t want there to be a carte blanche for using them stupidly (e.g. as part of content farms), not because I don’t believe in copyleft or reuse in general.

 This is my little corner of the Internet, and I’m the one who makes the call on which comments stay, go, and what have you.
 If you’re unhappy with that, start your own blog!
 I’m happy to support a plurality of opinions; I’m less happy with the pushing of obsessions, personal vendettas, trolling, or general stupidity.
 I’m the arbiter of what counts as those things.
 Comments don’t have to be scholarly, but they should be thoughtful and/or interesting.
 If I approve a comment, it doesn’t mean it is something I agree with; if I decide not to publish one, it’s my prerogative to do so.
+The main reason I don’t approve comments (other than them being spam, inflammatory, or whatever), is that I feel they are just not moving the discussion forward enough.
 This site is not meant to be a generic discussion forum, nor is it a place where I want to get into long, endless comment wars with people.
 You can take it or leave it — it’s my site.
+Please feel free to start your own blog if this one does not cover things the way you would!

 Disclaimer which is actually true